-I have a lot to thank Beyoncé, Jennifer Lopez and Kim Kardashian West for, but the, ahem, biggest thing of all?
-How I’m able to embrace my big bum.
-Before the song, Bootylicious, came out, I felt self-conscious about having a curvy bottom.
-Now, I’m not saying that Bey had the power to change my feelings overnight, but that combined with J.Lo and Kardashian West’s influence over how we view butts, I started to feel like it was something to be embraced and not something to be embarrassed about.
+I have a lot to thank Beyoncé, Jennifer Lopez and Kim Kardashian West for, but the—ahem—biggest thing of all?
+How I’m now able to embrace my big bum.
+Before the song “Bootylicious” came out, I felt self-conscious about having a curvy bottom.

-Unless you’re going for the VPL look (not sure that’s a thing), then you want to make sure that you’re wearing the right underwear, otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
-Now, I’m not a fan of the thong, mainly because “ouch,” so what’s the solution?
-Well, for starters, be honest with yourself—do you buy the “right” size of knickers for your bum?
+Unless you’re going for the VPL look (not sure that’s a thing), you want to make sure that you’re wearing the right underwear.
+Otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
+Now, I’m not a fan of thongs (mainly because ouch), and luckily there are other options.
+But first, be honest with yourself—do you buy the “right” size knickers for your bum?
 For me, I have to go a size up.
-Even though I take a size 10 in trousers I will buy size 12 knickers so that I don’t cut my butt in half.
-Also, I’ll go for a pair that is made from polyester rather than cotton.
+Even though I take a size 10 in trousers, I will buy size 12 in knickers so that I don’t cut my butt in half.
+Also, I’ll go for a pair made from polyester rather than cotton.

-You’ve got the knickers, the right trousers, now why would you want to go ruin that look by leaving a shirt or T-shirt hanging over your bum?
+You’ve got the knickers and the right trousers, now why would you want to go ruin the look by leaving a shirt hanging over your bum?
 This is where I’ve seen plenty of people go wrong.
-I know this because I’ve also done it myself, too.
-What ends up happening, if you don’t tuck in your top to your trousers, is that you only make your body look bigger than it is.
-Your bum acts like a tent pole—if you will.
-Not only that, but you’ll lose the shape of your body, which means that that lovely hourglass silhouette gets hidden, and no one wants that.
-Here, you can also try a crop top or cropped jumper all the better for showing off your butt.
+(I know this because I’ve also done it myself.)
+If you don’t tuck your top in or wear a shorter-length one, you lose the shape of your body, which means your lovely hourglass silhouette gets hidden.
+Try a crop top or cropped jumper—all the better for showing off your butt.

-It’s tempting to think that the pencil skirt is the best skirt for enhancing your bum, but an A-line version is much more flattering, says Who What Wear UK’s editorial director, Hannah Almassi.
+It’s tempting to think that pencil skirts are the best for enhancing your bum, but an A-line version is much more flattering, says Who What Wear UK Editorial Director Hannah Almassi.
 Adding to that, I would suggest a midi skirt that’s high-waisted or a wrap skirt that gives you an hourglass shape.

-Much like the high-waisted trousers, you want to make a feature of your waist so that you give yourself a great shape and therefore make your bum look good.
-I’ve worn one wrap dress from Warehouse over this summer, and every time I wear it I always get compliments.
+When it comes to dresses, you want to show off your waist so that you give yourself a great shape (and therefore make your bum look good).
+I’ve worn one wrap dress from Warehouse over this summer, and I get compliments every time I wear it.

 While you might think that a belted jacket is ideal for showing off your bum, here it can get a little tricky.
-In my experience, if a belted jacket falls around you knee height, you’ll end up enhancing your bum more than you might like.
-However, if you get a jacket that falls just above the ankle, it will be much more flattering (the length of the jacket pulls down the eye, rather than making people just stare at your butt).
+In my experience, if a belted jacket falls around knee height, you’ll end up enhancing your bum more than you might like.
+However, if you get a jacket that falls just above the ankle, it will be much more flattering.
+This is because the full length of the jacket directs the eye down instead of stopping midway.

 If you’re wearing a blazer, ensure that it has a back vent (the bit that sits on your bum) down the middle.
-Not only will this be better for showing off your bum, but it’ll also stop from bulking your perky posterior with too much material.
-However, when it comes to bombers and leather jackets, if they sit around your waist, then there’s no problem, but if they’re oversized, try not to do them up.
-If you do, you’ll end up adding inches to your figure.
+Not only will this be better for showing off your bottom, but it’ll also stop from bulking your perky posterior with too much material.
+However, when it comes to bombers and leather jackets, if they sit around your waist, then there’s no problem, but if they’re oversized, try not to button them up.
+If you do, it might end up looking unnecessarily bulky.